-The human remains derive from over 15 people and show dissection marks from surgical instruments (animal remains were found primarily in the front of the House in the old coal depositories).
-For example, a femur bone has been cut cleanly probably demonstrating the process of amputation.
+The human remains derive from over 15 individuals and show dissection marks from surgical instruments (animal remains were found primarily in the front of the House in the old coal depositories).
+For example, a femur bone has been cut cleanly, probably demonstrating the process of amputation.
 This was a valuable skill when there was little knowledge of sterilisation and much diplomacy took place on the battle field!
 The skull pieces have circles drilled out from a trepanning device – a sample of one is on display in the Seminar Room.
 Trepanning was primarily used to relieve pressure on the brain.
-However, relatively few surgical operations had any likelihood of success; invasive procedures were made difficult by the possibility of major blood loss and infection, and the lack of anaesthetic, not used until 1846.
+Relatively few surgical operations had any likelihood of success, however, and invasive procedures were made more difficult by the possibility of major blood loss and infection, as well as the lack of anaesthetic (not used until 1846).

 Key evidence linking the Craven Street bones to Hewson’s anatomy school is a portion of a turtle spine and mercury found in the bone pit.
 In an experiment conducted in 1770 at the Royal Society, Hewson showed the flow of mercury through a turtle to highlight the lymphatic system.
 With help from Franklin, Hewson was elected to the Royal Society and received their Copley Medal for his work.
 Other items linked to anatomical study were also found in the bone pit, including microscope slides.

 In Georgian England, the practice of anatomical study became increasingly popular.
 Limited hospital teaching left a gap filled by private schools like Hewson’s.
 They also satisfied growing interest in public health and talks by the experts were financially successful.
-Despite this, procuring bodies for dissection was not easy.
-It did not become a fully legal practice until 1832.
-It is likely that some of Hewson’s cadavers came from the so-called ‘resurrectionists’ – bodysnatchers who shipped their wares along the Thames under cover of night.
+Despite this, procuring bodies for dissection was not easy, and it did not become a fully legal practice until 1832.
+It’s likely that some of Hewson’s cadavers came from the so-called ‘resurrectionists’ – bodysnatchers who shipped their wares along the Thames under cover of night.